-So here I was, with sentimental tears running down my cheeks.
-It was all so beautiful.
-It was too much to keep inside.
-For the last 1,5 month I had walked my way through this great city that I love so much, in search of something that I honestly couldn't have pictured finding in the beginning of it all.
-But as I sat here, sheltered by the furious rain that me and my one-year old son had recently fled from, I understood the importance to breath in every second of this visit.
+So there I was, with a couple of sentimental tears running down my cheeks.
+It was just too much to handle, too much to keep inside.
+For the last 1,5 month I had walked my way through this great city I love, in search of something that I honestly could not have pictured finding in the beginning of it all.
+But as we sat there, sheltered by the furious rain that me and my one-year old son had recently fled from, I understood the importance to breath in every blessed second of it all.

 I'm always on the lookout for for more bars to enjoy and write about.
 Do you know about an interesting place in your city or elsewhere, let me know and maybe I'll stop by!